 Partner4Work is a partner in the Choice Neighborhoods Initiative (CNI), a federal program being implemented locally in the Larimer and East Liberty neighborhoods of Pittsburgh.
 CNI uses a holistic approach to transform distressed communities through housing, workforce initiatives, and community development.

-Whether you’re looking to start or advance your career or grow your business, PA CareerLink® Pittsburgh/Allegheny County can help you achieve your goals.
-With two main locations and an affiliate center, PA CareerLink® Pittsburgh/Allegheny County is a one-stop destination for businesses and job seekers alike.
+Whether you’re looking to start or advance your career or grow your business, PA CareerLink® Pittsburgh/Allegheny County, a proud partner of the American Job Center Network, can help you achieve your goals.
+With two main locations, PA CareerLink® Pittsburgh/Allegheny County is a one-stop destination for businesses and job seekers alike.

 Success tomorrow depends on our investments today.
 Partner4Work is committed to the young adults of the Pittsburgh region and maintains strong partnerships with numerous organizations to ensure every young person in the Pittsburgh region has the opportunity to thrive.